 2. Leverages Niche Web Capabilities

-For example, you can use a service worker to cache your resources and enjoy predictive prefetching that makes your website faster and reliable.
+For example, you can use a service worker to cache your resources and enjoy predictive prefetching that makes your website faster and more reliable.

 3. No Need for App Stores

 You won’t need an app store to distribute the PWAs.
-With apps stores, you would need to follow guidelines and sometimes experience delays when publishing an update.
+With app stores, you would need to follow guidelines and sometimes experience delays when publishing an update.
 App stores also take a cut on premium apps.

 With PWAs, your customers can enjoy most of the app benefits without having to install the app from the stores.